adambard/learnxinyminutes-docs/groovy.html.markdown

 //Creating an empty list
 def technologies = []

+// or create a list with data
+technologies = ["Kotlin", "Swift"]

 /*** Adding a elements to the list ***/

 // As with Java